preloader

 Helm Chart

 When using the Helm Chart to deploy Microcks, there’s a microcks.logLevelspec property you can set to DEBUG.
 Change it into your values.yaml file or as a command line argument using --set microcks.logLevel=DEBUG when redeploying the chart.
-This property changes both values for main webapp and Async Miniong components.
+This property changes both values for the main webapp and Async Miniong components.

 Microcks Operator